DiffLoop: Tuning PID controllers by differentiating through the feedback loop: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We outline a PID tuning approach for linear systems with input saturation.
 This approach differentiates through the model and around the feedback loop to tune the controller parameters.
 The numerical experiments demonstrate the efficacy of this approach.
 We also propose a theoretical framework to analyze the convergence properties for this optimization.
-However we defer this analysis to future work.
+However, a convergence proof is beyond the scope of this work.
 We noted that the framework shows the equivalence of the back-calculation method and disturbance feedback policies.

 Future work can extend this technique for generating robust controllers for MIMO systems using robust optimization.
 Further, the automatic differentiation technique could also be used for tuning PID controllers in robotic systems.
 Output feedback controller optimization also warrants further theoretical study.